ipfs/kubo/filestore/README.md

 and needs to be fixed.

 One way to fix this is to use `filestore fix-pins`.
-This will remove any pines pointing to invalid non-existent blocks and also repair recursive pins by making the recursive pin a direct pin and pinning any children still valid.
+This will remove any pins pointing to invalid non-existent blocks and also repair recursive pins by making the recursive pin a direct pin and pinning any children still valid.